 Additionally, look for published resources and find the requirements of the careers you’ve listed.
 Read what other people are saying about the jobs you are interested in.
 Consider whether you’ll require to receive a college degree to improve your marketability in that field and so on.
 You don’t have to get your final career choice from this research, but only narrow down on your options.

-The final decision of your career choice should be based on you, your interests, hobbies, personality, and preferences.
+The final decision about your career choice should be based on you, your interests, hobbies, personality, and preferences.

 To ensure that you choose a career that is right for you, you’ll need to ask yourself the following questions: